Laiteux/Milky/README.md

 ### Utils

-Milky Library also contains a lot of built-in utils that may be helpful to you, in case you don't wanna write them yourself.
+Milky Library also contains a lot of built-in utils that may be helpful to you, if you don't wanna write them yourself.

-Feel free to take a look at them by writing ``Milky.Utils.`` and checking proposals (space + enter).
+#### String

+- **RandomString** : Creates a random string of defined length with defined characters
+- **RandomIPV4address** : Generates a random IPv4 address (1-255;0-255;1-255;0-255).
+- **Escape** : Escapes a set of characters by replacing them with their escape codes (``System.Text.RegularExpressions.Regex``).
+- **Unescape** : Converts any escaped characters in the input string.
+- **EncodeBase64** : Converts a string to its equivalent representation that is encoded with base-64.
+- **DecodeBase64** : Converts a string to its equivalent base-64 decoded.
+- **CountOccurences** : Returns the amount of occurences in a string

+#### Hash

+- **CreateMD5** : Converts a string to its equivalent representation that is hashed with the MD5 hash algorithm.

 ## Examples

 You can find some "Checker" Examples in the [Examples folder](https://github.com/Laiteux/Milky/tree/master/Examples).

+## Contribute

+Yes you can contribute, satisfying everyone needs is my goal.

+Any idea, feature request, suggestion or anything else ?
+Feel free to contact [Laiteux#1337](https://discordapp.com/users/551547196047360020) on Discord.

+You're welcome !